dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1301.md

 End Function

-This function takes advantage of the fact that Excel generates an error if you refer to a workbook that isn’t open.
+This function takes advantage of the fact that Excel generates an error if you refer to a workbook that isn't open.
 For example, the following statement generates an

-error if a workbook named MyBook.xlsx isn’t open:
+error if a workbook named MyBook.xlsx isn't open:

 WBName = Workbooks("MyBook.xlsx").Name